Code of Conduct for Justices of the Supreme Court of the United States

 The Code of Conduct for Justices of the Supreme Court of the United States was issued on November 13, 2023, to set "ethics rules and principles that guide the conduct" of the members of the Supreme Court.
 It is the first time in its history that the court has adopted a code of conduct.

 The 14-page document defined five canons of conduct, discussing issues of receiving gifts, disqualification, and the participation of justices in outside activities such as speaking and teaching.
-The code has received criticism for being relatively weak compared to the rest of the judicial, legislative and executive branches while lacking enforcement mechanisms.
+The code has received criticism for being relatively weak compared to the rest of the judicial, legislative, and executive branches while lacking enforcement mechanisms.

 Background

 The code was issued during a time when the court faced great criticism, especially around the conduct of justice Clarence Thomas.
-It was shown that he received undisclosed gifts of luxury travel and that he was involved with cases that were related to the political activities of his wife, Ginni Thomas, who worked to overturn the 2020 election results in the weeks leading up to the January 6 Capitol attack.
+It was shown that he received undisclosed gifts of luxury travel and that he was involved with cases that were related to the political activities of his wife, Ginni Thomas, who worked to overturn the 2020 Presidential Election results in the weeks leading up to the January 6 Capitol attack.

 On June 20, 2023, ProPublica published an exposé of Samuel Alito's relationship with billionaire businessman Paul Singer, focusing on a trip Alito and Singer took to a luxury fishing resort in Alaska and suggesting Alito "violated a federal law that requires justices to disclose most gifts", such as private jet travel.
 The article said he should have recused himself in cases involving Singer and that he was obligated to disclose certain benefits as gifts on his 2008 Financial Disclosure Report.
 Legal ethics experts quoted in ProPublica called Alito's behavior "unacceptable".

 The ProPublica report on unreported gifts to both Alito and Thomas led several members of Congress to call for ethics reform for the Supreme Court, including a Senate Judiciary Committee proposal to establish a code of ethics for the Court.